YichenWangs/portflio/projects/proj-1.md

 ## Design and Development

-As illustrated in  , ten different interactive sonic features are placed deliberately at different parts of the staircase.
+As illustrated in the feature map below, ten different interactive sonic features are placed deliberately at different parts of the staircase.
 These features enable the user to have different views of the building’s interior with sonic information mapped to the real-world context.

-{% include figure.html image="projects/proj-1/holo.jpg" %}
+{% include figure.html image="projects/proj-1/feature.jpg" %}

 ### Description of User Experience